Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Foundations of Agent Communication Protocols

 \subsection{Model Context Protocol (MCP)}

 In 2024, Anthropic introduced MCP as a new open standard protocol for connecting AI agents \cite{anthropic_mcp_2024}.
 It is open-source and platform-agnostic, enabling agents to have a two-way connection with external tools and facilitating complex workflows.
-Figure \ref{fig:mcp-benefit} shows the benefit of using MCP in decreasing the complexity and increasing the scalability of AI agent ecosystems.
-MCP helps developers avoid fragmented integration and maintain a standard integrated connection to data sources.

-The MCP host, MCP client, and MCP server are the three main components of the MCP architecture that provide a smooth connection between data sources and AI applications.
-In a normal workflow, as depicted in Figure \ref{fig:mcp-arch}, the user sends a request prompt to the MCP client to evaluate the context, then the MCP server chooses the relevant tools and calls external APIs to obtain and process the data.
+As depicted in Figure \ref{fig:architecture}, MCP has three main components, including the MCP host, client, and server.
 The MCP host is an AI application that hosts the MCP client and offers the environment for executing AI-based operations.
-It combines data and interactive features to facilitate seamless contact with external services and enhances connectivity with external MCP servers.

-The MCP client serves as a mediator that controls communication between the MCP host and the MCP servers.
-It sends requests to MCP servers and asks about the functionalities that are available, then gets answers about the server's capabilities that guarantee smooth communication with the external tools.
-Moreover, the MCP client handles alerts from MCP servers and manages requests and responses.

-The MCP server, which is responsible for managing and providing AI models with the resources, has three phases: creation, operation, and update.
-Each phase defines activities for secure and efficient functions \cite{hou2025model}.
-The creation step is the first phase that registers and configures the server.
-Then, in the operation phase, the MCP server processes requests, invokes appropriate tools, handles multiple slash commands while preventing conflicts, and enforces a sandbox mechanism to ensure an isolated, secure execution environment.
+The MCP client sends requests to MCP servers and asks about the functionalities that are available, then gets answers about the server's capabilities.
+The MCP server is responsible for managing and providing AI models with resources and has three phases: creation, operation, and update.
+The creation step is for server registration and configuration.
+In the operation phase, the MCP server processes requests, invokes tools, handles commands, and enforces a sandbox mechanism.
 In the last phase, the MCP server maintains security and adaptability by verifying post-update access permissions.

-The MCP server defines three core components that enhance AI model operations, including Tools, Resources, and Prompts.
-Tools allow MCP servers to use a common supply-and-consumption model to automatically call external services and APIs.
-Resources facilitate data-driven decision-making and give AI models access to structured or unstructured datasets from local storage, databases, or cloud sources.
-Prompts are predefined templates or workflows for maximizing answers and guaranteeing consistency.